sjl1970106/sarahlarimer.github.io/project.md

-After seeing these results, I decided to look at the correlation matrix to see if there were any other demographic indicators that would make sense to use as the target.
-After looking at the matrix, it is clear that there is no strong correlation between any one feature with another.

-Figure 1

-Figure 2
+##Conclusions
+After my analysis, I would say that my RFC did the best job at predicting education based off of the other factors.
+This was based on the training and testing scores I achieved through my analysis.
+Overall, it makes sense that demographic information such as age, gender, and wealth could predict something such as education decently accurately.
+If I were to continue to do more tests in the future, it would be interesting to look at more demographic information from the household survey and see if there were any additional demographic factors that could serve as indicators of education and help strengthen my model.